Transporting waste

 Avoiding escape of waste during transport

-Clause 70 of the Protection of the Environment Operations (Waste) Regulation 2014 (Waste Regulation 2014) therefore requires that
+Clause 70 of the Protection of the Environment Operations (Waste) Regulation 2014 (Waste Regulation 2014) requires that:

 • waste that is transported by a motor vehicle or trailer, must be transported in a manner that avoids the waste spilling, leaking or otherwise escaping